skidipap/skidipap/README.md

 - 🔭 I’m currently working on something cool :wink:
 - 🌱 I’m currently learning Pytorch (Tensorflow is for boomers)
-- 💬 Ask me about anything related to philosophical question and existence
+- 💬 Ask me about anything related to philosophical question and existence of life
+- 🤣 "I Use Arch BTW"

+🥸 Currently living as Minimalism 🥸